wooshrow/amp-plugin-adapter-java/README.md

 1. I assume you have imported this project into Eclipse.
 From Eclipse, run the main-method of the class `PluginAdapter` (in the package `ampPluginAdapter`).
 This will launch this Adapter, load a demo-level to Lab Recruits, and then connect to AMP.

 1. You are now ready to run a test.
 From AMP, start a new test.

-## Issues

-* Currently we cannot run the next test without first stopping and re-running the `PluginAdapter`.
-* Test replay does not work yet either.